 - Always take the values which have no dimensions.

-- If you want to communicate your data through gauge so it is mandatory to understand the audition whether they understand the data or not.
+- If you want to communicate your data through a gauge, so it is mandatory to understand the audition, whether they understand the data or not.

 - Always make your chart more attractive so that it shows clear information by using different colors.